 - A 50 percent discount on a first-time package (beginner lift, lesson and rental equipment) for an accompanying adult

 Since individual lift tickets in the area can easily cost $40-60, going several times (and taking advantage of the first-timer offer) can add up to hundreds of dollars in savings.
 As to the focus on fourth and fifth graders, the PSAA notes that it’s because this is “a great age for children to learn a new sport with ease and to excel rapidly” and because they can see in action some of the science concepts they may be studying in school, such as geology structure and the physics of lift mechanics.
-The passes do not expire until April 30, 2017, so you have plenty of time to enjoy them, and are good for almost any day (generally except for holidays and some resort-specific black-out periods).
+The passes do not expire until the close of the 2018-2019 season as determined by individual ski areas, so you have plenty of time to enjoy them.
+Passes are good for almost any day (generally except for holidays and some resort-specific black-out periods).
 See more useful tips in “how to get a pass” below.

 How to get a pass